-Your benefit plan covers ambulance services by a specially designed and equipped vehicle when you are sick or injured.
-Emergency transportation include transportation from your home or the scene of an accident or medical emergency to the nearest hospital capable of treating your medical condition, between hospitals, and between a hospital and a skilled nursing facility.
+Your benefit plan covers emergency transportation by a specially designed and equipped vehicle when you are sick or injured.
+Emergency transportation includes transportation from your home or the scene of an accident or medical emergency to a hospital capable of treating your medical condition, between hospitals, and between a hospital and a skilled nursing facility.
 Your benefit plan also covers Emergency Services when an ambulance is dispatched by a 911 call center, even if you do not require transport or refuse to be transported to a hospital.
 This coverage includes Medically Necessary emergency care provided to you, such as advanced life support services.

-- Non-emergent routine transportation is not a Covered Benefit for Members with the exception of facility-to-facility transfers, which may be a Covered Benefit if Medically Necessary, such as the need for a higher level of care and not solely for the convenience of the Member or family.
-Services may require Prior Authorization. - Ambulance transportation for previously scheduled and planned treatments and therapies (e.g., dialysis) is not a Covered Benefit. - Non-emergent transportation (e.g. wheel chair accessible van, ambulance, or other methods of transport given medical needs) from the home to a medical facility or provider's office for follow-up appointments following discharge from an acute setting may be a Covered Benefit, when such transportation is Medically Necessary.
+- Non-emergent routine transportation is not a Covered Benefit for members with the exception of facility-to-facility transfers which may be a Covered Benefit if Medically Necessary, such as the need for a higher level of care, and not solely for the convenience of the member or Member's family.
+Services may require Prior Authorization. - Ambulance transportation for previously scheduled and planned treatments and therapies (e.g., dialysis) is not a Covered Benefit. - Non-emergent transportation (for example wheelchair accessible van, ambulance, or other methods of transport given medical needs) from the home to a medical facility or a provider's office for follow-up appointments following discharge from an acute setting may be a Covered Benefit, when such transportation is Medically Necessary.
 Services may require Prior Authorization.